Armed Forces of Haiti: Organization of American States

+The AFH had an officer graduate from the Inter-American Defense College's (IADC) Class 65.

+During the 56th General Assembly of the Organization of American States (OAS), the leadership of the IADB met with the Haitian Minister of Foreign Affairs, Raina Forbin, to discuss new areas of cooperation in security and defense.
+During that meeting, the training of the Haitian military was set as a priority, through seminars, training and mentoring programs that the IADB organizes for military personnel of member states.

 Others

 Spain

 In 2021, talks were held between Dr. Louis Marie Montfort Saintil, the Ambassador of Haiti in Spain, and Colonel Carlos Sanchez Bas of the Spanish Air and Space Force in the objectives of exploring avenues of cooperation, more precisely in the field of reorganization and modernization of the Aeronautical Corps of the Armed Forces of Haiti.